cysouw/diathesis/text/c09_adverbials.md

   (= Ich bin wieder gesund.)
 :::

-Finally, participles can be used as depictives [@next a,b], see also [@sec:participles-secondary-predicates].
+Finally, participles like *gereinigt* 'cleaned' are an adjectival from of a verb.
+As such they can be used as depictives [@next a,b], see [@sec:participles-secondary-predicates].
 In contrast, participles never function as resultatives [@next c].

 ::: ex
 a.
 Ich habe den Laden gereinigt gekauft.